SolidDigital/magic-focus-finder/README.md

   dynamicPositionAttribute : 'dynamic-position',
-  useRealFocus : true, // Will trigger `blur` and `focus` on the actual elements, if set to false, bypass this. azimuthWeight : 5, // Higher value means that it will prefer elements in the direction it is going distanceWeigth : 1, // Higher value means that it will prefer elements that are closer debug : false // Setting to true will replace the elements innerHTML with the computed distance (weighted azimuth + weighted distance)
+  useRealFocus : true, // Will trigger `blur` and `focus` on the actual elements, if set to false, bypass this. azimuthWeight : 5, // Higher value means that it will prefer elements in the direction it is going distanceWeight : 1, // Higher value means that it will prefer elements that are closer debug : false, // Setting to true will replace the elements innerHTML with the computed distance (weighted azimuth + weighted distance), attributeWatchInterval : 100, // If your browser does not support mutation observers.
+This is how often it will check the known elements for attribute changes. useNativeMutationObserver : true // You can force the repo to use the non native mutation observer fallback.
 }
 ```